 If you've never heard of or made dirty rice before, here is what you need to know.
-It's a popular Creole dish in America's south and more specifically in the regions of Louisiana.
-White rice is cooked together with ground beef, pork or chicken, often some liver, as well as bell peppers, celery, onions, and spices.
+It's a popular Creole dish in America's south and more specifically in the regions of Louisiana, in which thite rice is cooked together with ground beef, pork or chicken, often some liver, as well as bell peppers, celery, onions, and spices.
 These additions change rice's color from white to grey or brownish, hence the name 'dirty rice'.

 Since we love cooking rice in the Instant Pot, it was a no brainer to try making a dirty rice creation in the pressure cooker.
 It was quick and easy and worked well as a one-pot dish.